Stocks Tumble, Bonds Rise on Shutdown Concerns: Markets Wrap

-The S&P 500 fell for the third time in four days, with sentiment souring after U.S. officials gave sobering assessments of the pandemic’s potential impact.
+The S&P 500 dropped the most in two weeks, with sentiment souring after U.S. officials gave sobering assessments of the pandemic’s potential impact.
 President Donald Trump warned of a “painful” upcoming period for the country, while New York Governor Andrew Cuomo said a model showed the Covid-19 outbreak may not peak in the state until the end of April.
-Banks and tech companies lead the decline.
+Italy also said Wednesday it would extend its lockdown.

 U.S. equities found no relief after enduring the worst quarter since 2008 as the pandemic shut down large swaths of the economy.
 Losses from the S&P 500’s February record reached 34% before an unprecedented government spending plan sparked a furious three-day rally of 18%.
 Since then, the index is down almost 5% as signs mount that the downturn will be longer than previously thought.